 Practice writting everything you are grateful for every now and then.

 Selecting unique areas of gratitude each day forces you to re-frame your perspective to look for the positive, rather than the negative, aspects in your daily life.

 Gratitude has been linked to a host of physical and psychological benefits, including happiness.

 One study found that grateful people are 25 percent happier.

 So whether you make it a habit to talk about what you’re grateful for, or you write in a gratitude journal before bed, train your brain to look for the good in your life.

 It could be the simplest, most effective way to boost your well-being.

 Charles Dickens puts this well: “Reflect upon your present blessings, of which every man has many, not your past misfortunes, of which all men have some.”

 Before you leave this post, I encourage you to take a moment to pause, take a deep breath, and sense what it’s like to be alive in this very moment.
 This moment is your life, and yours alone to manage and make the most of it.

-If you enjoyed this post, you will love Postanly Weekly (my free weekly digest of the best posts around the web about behavior change that affect health, wealth, and productivity).
+You can also subscribe to Postanly Weekly (my free weekly digest of the best posts about behaviour change that affect health, wealth, and productivity).
 Subscribe and get a free copy of my new book, “The Power of One Percent Better: Small Gains, Maximum Results”.
-Join over 43,000 people on a mission to build a better life.
+Join over 45,000 people on a mission to build a better life.